Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 ## The-Scope-Plane

 * Responsive Design - Site should be fully functional on all devices from 320px up
-* Hamburger menu for mobile devices
 * Ability to perform CRUD functionality on Menus and Bookings
-* Restricted role based features
+* Restricted role based features for regular users and admins
-* Home page with restaurant information
+* Home page with courses information

 ## The-Structure-Plane